-Aside from some handy resources and cool features, what does the average business owner have to learn from Time’s list?
+Aside from some handy resources and cool features, what does the average business owner have to learn from Time’s Best Websites list?
 Plenty.
-These sites have been designed not just to be cool, but to have the user’s experience as the site’s primary focus.
+These websites have been designed not just to be cool, but to have the user’s experience as the site’s primary focus.
 It’s this attention to the user that has prompted over 150,000 people to visit Time and vote for their favorite site.

-When planning for your site, take a cue from the creative ones that made Time’s list this year.
+When planning your website design, take a cue from the creative ones that made Time’s Best Websites list this year.